‘s defines “insouciant” as: “Blithely indifferent; carefree.” It aptly describes the irrational idea to drive down one of the worst roads in Africa

 to relieve the monotony, “We had joy, we had fun, we had seasons in the sun…”

-above the deeply rutted tire marks, we had to skirt a wine-tanker buried to its stomach in the mire.
+above the deeply rutted tire marks, we had to skirt a gas-tanker buried to its stomach in the mire.
 We stopped and I jumped

 for its demise as we randomly selected our route from the myriad of tracks that circumnavigated a broken bridge.
 The Jeep’s

-rapidity of the tropics, bringing only slight relief from the heat.
-The whine of mosquitoes replaced the buzz of the tsetse
+with the rapidity of the tropics, It bought only slight relief from the heat.
+The whine of mosquitoes replaced the buzz of

 under the rushing water.